GenomiqueENS/egzotek/README.md

 # Egzotek
 Egzotek is a bioinformatic pipeline designed for transcript annotation of non-model species with incomplete or poorly annotated genomes.
-The genome-base analysis tool is developed to build a consensus annotated genome usig long RNA reads.
+It is developed to build a consensus annotated genome usig long RNA reads.

 1. Read orientation (eoulsan)
 2. Transcript annotation (rna-bloom)